Weather forecasters have predicted all week that central Indiana would be hit with severe weather and this time they got it right.

 As of 4:30 a.m.
 Sunday there was no snow, by 6 a.m. it had began to fall and by 9 a.m. it had become dangerous.
-As of noon Sunday, the National Weather Service had recorded 5 inches of snow in the Indianapolis area and slightly further West — in Jamestown — snow had already measured at 11 inches.
-When the snow finally stopped, most of the state was covered with at least a foot of snow.
+As of noon Sunday, the National Weather Service had recorded 5 inc. of snow in the Indianapolis area and slightly further West — in Jamestown — snow had already measured at 11 inches.

-Indianapolis Power and Light and Duke Energy reported tens of thousands of power outages as a result of a heavy, wet snow.
+Indianapolis Power and Light and Duke Energy reported power outages as a result of a heavy, wet snow.
+Early Sunday afternoon, IPL had 10,700 outages in the Indianapolis area and Duke had about 1,000 outages in Hendricks and Marion counties.

 Duke Energy spokesperson Angeline Protégé said that heavy snow is causing branches and trees to fall onto power lines.
 She added the shear weight of the snow has caused some lines to sag and snap.

-People throughout central and northern Indiana have been asked to remain off the road to make way for emergency and snow removal vehicles.
+People throughout central and northern Indiana are asked to remain off the road to make way for emergency and snow removal vehicles.
+Authorities are reporting white out conditions.

-Travel conditions have been described by experts to be “life threatening.”
+Travel conditions are described by experts to be “life threatening.”
+That is not expected to change until at least Monday afternoon.

-Governor Mike Pence directed the Indiana National Guard to stage “highway assistance teams.”
+Governor Mike Pence has directed the Indiana National Guard to stage “highway assistance teams.”

-24 teams, consisting of 96 guardsmen, were deployed across the state to assist in life saving and rescue operations.
+24 teams, consisting of 96 guardsmen, have been deployed across the state to assist in life saving and rescue operations.

-The teams rescued stranded motorists, moved people to shelters and assisted EMS crews.
+The teams are out rescuing stranded motorists, moving people to shelters and assisting EMS crews.